-- The mediator shall conduct the mediation based on the principle of party self-determination.
-Self-determination is the act of coming to a voluntary, uncoerced decision in which each party makes free and informed choices as to process and outcome. - ii.
-The mediator is authorized to conduct separate or ex parte meetings and other communications with the parties and/or their representatives, before, during, and after any scheduled mediation conference.
-Such communications may be conducted via telephone, in writing, via email, online, in person, or otherwise. - iii.
-The parties are encouraged to exchange all documents pertinent to the relief requested.
+- (a) The mediator shall conduct the mediation based on the principle of party selfdetermination.
+Self-determination is the act of coming to a voluntary, uncoerced decision in which each party makes free and informed choices as to process and outcome. - (b) The mediator is authorized to conduct separate or ex parte meetings and other communications with the parties and/or their representatives, before, during, and after any scheduled mediation conference.
+Such communications may be conducted via telephone, in writing, via email, online, in person, or otherwise. - (c) The parties are encouraged to exchange all documents pertinent to the relief requested.
 The mediator may request the exchange of memoranda on issues, including the underlying interests and the history of the parties' negotiations.
-Information that a party wishes to keep confidential may be sent to the mediator, as necessary, in a separate communication with the mediator.
+Information that a party wishes to keep confidential may be sent to the mediator, as necessary, in a separate communication with the mediator. - (d) The mediator does not have the authority to impose a settlement on the parties but will attempt to help them reach a satisfactory resolution of their dispute.
+Subject to the discretion of the mediator, the mediator may make oral or written recommendations for settlement to a party privately or, if the parties agree, to all parties jointly.

-- iv.
-The mediator does not have the authority to impose a settlement on the parties but will attempt to help them reach a satisfactory resolution of their dispute.
-Subject to the discretion of the mediator, the mediator may make oral or written recommendations for settlement to a party privately or, if the parties agree, to all parties jointly. - v.
-In the event a complete settlement of all or some issues in dispute is not achieved within the scheduled mediation session(s), the mediator may continue to communicate with the parties for a period of time in an ongoing effort to facilitate a complete settlement. - vi.
-The mediator is not a legal representative of any party and has no fiduciary duty to any party. - vii.
-The mediator shall set the date, time, and place for each session of the mediation conference.
+- (e) In the event a complete settlement of all or some issues in dispute is not achieved within the scheduled mediation session(s), the mediator may continue to communicate with the parties for a period of time in an ongoing effort to facilitate a complete settlement. - (f) The mediator is not a legal representative of any party and has no fiduciary duty to any party. - (g) The mediator shall set the date, time, and place for each session of the mediation conference.
 The parties shall respond to requests for conference dates in a timely manner, be cooperative in scheduling the earliest practicable date, and adhere to the established conference schedule.
-The AAA shall provide notice of the conference to the parties in advance of the conference date, when timing permits.
+The AAA shall provide advanced notice of the conference to the parties.